OmarAzizi/SKernel/README.md

 make kernel
 ```
 Which will build the kernel source code and run it using the QEMU emulator [install QEMU](https://www.qemu.org/).

 <br><br>
-You can rerun the kernel withou building it using:
+You can rerun the kernel without building it using:
 ```bash
 make rerun-kernel
 ```